 Ipswich benefits from excellent transport infrastructure, providing convenient access to London, regional centres and international airports whilst maintaining comprehensive local transport networks.

-Ipswich railway station on Burrell Road serves as a major interchange on the Great Eastern Mainline, operated by Greater Anglia.
+Ipswich railway station on Burrell Road serves as a major interchange on the Great Eastern Main Line, operated by Greater Anglia.
 Direct services reach London Liverpool Street in just over one hour, with regular connections to Norwich, Cambridge, Ely, Peterborough, Felixstowe, Lowestoft and Bury St Edmunds.

 The station provides comprehensive facilities including retail outlets, coffee shops and integrated bus connections.
 Some rail tickets include bus travel to and from the town centre, enhancing connectivity for commuters.